 - you are a Canadian citizen or permanent resident;

-- your primary residence is in Yukon for at least 12 months before applying for a licence; and
+- your primary residence is in the Yukon for at least 12 months before applying for a licence; and

-- you have spent at least 185 days in Yukon during that period.
+- you have spent at least 185 days in the Yukon during that period.

-If you reside in Yukon but leave for school, work or medical reasons, you may qualify for a resident hunting licence.
+If you reside in the Yukon but leave for school, work or medical reasons, you may qualify for a resident hunting licence.
 Visit a Department of Environment office to complete a residency exemption declaration form.

 Non-residents who want to hunt big game need to hunt with an outfitter or special guide.
 Non-residents must be 12 or older to get a Yukon big game hunting licence.